Skip to main content

 }

-This rejects commits with messages like "fixed stuff" and requires structured messages like fix: resolve authentication timeout issue or feat: add user profile page.
+Rejects commits with messages like "fixed stuff" and requires structured messages like fix: resolve authentication timeout issue or feat: add user profile page.
+Your future self will thank you when scanning through git log.

 Monorepo Management

 Large projects often use monorepos — a single repository containing multiple packages or services.
-Git handles monorepos well with the right approach.
+Git handles monorepos well with the right approach, though it tends to get unwieldy without proper tooling.

 Sparse Checkout